 In the United States, there are a number of celebrations held each month to acknowledge various historic events and figures from ethnic and marginalized groups.
 These celebrations serve as an opportunity to educate others on the contributions of various individuals and communities to U.S. History.
-At Cornell, we've created this page to recognize some of the events that are celebrated with resources and information on how to celebrate each month.
+At Cornell, we've created this page to recognize some of the heritage months with resources and information on how to celebrate each.
+This list is not exhaustive nor inclusive of every possible celebration.

 History